History and Environment

 Luang Prabang's northerly location gives it more pronounced seasons than other, Southeast Asian destinations, although the climate is still decidedly tropical.

-As in Thailand to the south, there is a cool and dry season from October to March, which is the best time to visit.
-The monsoon begins in April, and peaks in August/September.
+There is a cool and dry season from October to March, which is the best time to visit.
+The wet season begins in April with small showers, and peaks in September.

 Luang Prabang has a greater temperature range than more southerly cities.
 Nights can be very cold from December to February, while days in March and April can be very hot, before the rains arrive.
 We recommend that you bring appropriate clothing for the period of your Laos holiday.

-While the rainy season is pronounced in Luang Prabang, with the rain increasing steadily from April to peak in August/September, we would hasten to point out that the rainy season is not a bad time to visit.
+While the rainy season is pronounced in Luang Prabang, we would hasten to point out that the rainy season is a great time to visit.
 The rain tends to come in the late afternoon, leaving clear mornings to explore the city before retiring for an afternoon nap before dinner.

 Laos Events and Festivals